 🛠️ How to Improve WiFi Speed & Coverage

-Here are some suggestions you can try out to improve the performance of your home WiFi setup.
+We've left some suggestions you can try to improve the performance of your home WiFi setup.
+For further reading, feel free to check out our dedicated article as well.

 👉 Why is My WiFi Slow?
 Tips to Boost Speed, Signal, & Fix Disconnections